 The award shall be presented during the AALL Annual Meeting, and it will be given in name of the Association.
-The recipient will receive a certificate and a $500 cash prize.
+The recipient will receive a certificate.

 2015: Nicole P. Dyszlewski, Research/Access Services Librarian, Roger Williams University School of Law, Bristol, RI